marcoMiglio02/IntroPARCO-2024-H2_Marco_Miglioranza/README.md

 1. **MPI**:
    - Superior scalability for large matrices due to distributed memory architecture.
-   - Effective in reducing computation time with an increasing number of processors.
+   - Effective in reducing computation time with an increasing number of processors if not calculated the required time on Message passing between processes.
 2. **OpenMP**:
    - Optimal for medium-sized matrices due to shared memory advantages.
+   - The best solution if code is inside in only one node
 3. **Sequential**:
    - Inefficient for large matrices, but useful as a baseline for comparisons.

 ### 5. Results

 Performance results for matrix sizes ranging from  to  are presented in the full report.
-Comparative graphs illustrate the speedup and efficiency of MPI, OpenMP, and sequential approaches.

 ### 6. Conclusion

 This project demonstrated the effectiveness of MPI for parallelizing matrix operations, particularly for large matrices.
 It highlights the complementary strengths of MPI and OpenMP, with MPI excelling in distributed environments and OpenMP providing efficient solutions for shared memory systems.
-The findings contribute to advancements in high-performance computing for dense matrix operations.

 ## GIT Repository